midmva/arduino-due-qt-creator/README.md

 # arduino-due-qt-creator
-It's templates wizard for fast create project for board Arduino DUE (on ARM CortexM3 ATSAM3X8E controller based) with using the Qt Creator(with or without using FreeRTOS)
+It's templates wizard for fast create project for board Arduino DUE (on ARM CortexM3 ATSAM3X8E controller based) with using the Qt Creator(with or without using FreeRTOS).
+Template include Makefile for ARM.

 Connect your Arduino board in the Programming port (with use Native port you needed clear and reset your devise manually)

-Copy this templates in path_to_qt/Tools/QtCreator/share/qtcreator/templates/wizards/
+Copy this templates in (path-to-qt)/Tools/QtCreator/share/qtcreator/templates/wizards/

 For work you need to install Arduino IDE with support Arduino Due.